mullerjk/stripeCodeigniter/README.md

 	stripeCodeigniter/application/config/config.php
 ## Edit your routes.php

-You have to store your keys in your application, I'm not doing any security or optmization implementation because the focus is to keep our application lean e effective to test it.
+You need to store your keys in your application, I'm not talking about any security or optmization implementation here because the focus is to keep our application lean and effective to test it.

 	#----------------------------------------------
 	# Stripe Routes